dierman-ux/DBDoSDetection-Server/README.md

 │
-├── models/                          → Dataset and script used to train and export ML models │   ├── knngenerator.py              → Script for training and exporting the KNN model │   └── dataset.csv                  → Final preprocessed and labeled dataset for training │
+├── models/                          → Dataset and script used to train and export ML models │   ├── knngenerator.py              → Script for training and exporting the KNN model │   └──  DBDoS2025.csv                  → Final preprocessed and labeled dataset for training │
 ├── client/                          → Traffic simulator to generate test flows │   └── client.py                    → Simulates benign and various DoS attack patterns